cginternals/glbinding/README.md

 There is currently no precompiled package maintained.
 Please download the source code and commence [building from source](#build-instructions).

-## Build from Source
+## Build Instructions

 ##### Prerequisites and Dependencies

 The only mandatory run-time dependencies of glbinding are the STL of the used compiler and an OpenGL driver library, dynamically linked with your application.
+However, compiling *glbinding* requires the following required and optional dependencies:
 * [CMake](https://cmake.org/) 3.0 or higher for building glbinding from source (mandatory for any build from source)
 * [git](https://git-scm.com/) for version control and script supporting tasks
 * [Python](https://www.python.org/) 2.7, 3.0 or higher for re-generating the binding